 A message from the President of NCI

-A bronze award affirms that an institution:
+The Athena Swan Bronze award affirms that an institution:

 - is aware of gender equality issues at an institutional level

-- has identified particular challenges it faces
+has identified and embraced challenges

-- has a plan for the future
+has a clear and achievable plan for the future

 The cornerstone to NCI’s submission for the Athena Swan Bronze Award is the 2020–2024 Gender Equality Action Plan which outlines measurable and impactful actions the College.
 Our plan is wide-stretching and touches on the experiences of staff and students at every stage of their journey with NCI.
 This includes how we engage with prospective staff and students, through to training and development opportunities, as well as ongoing review of policies impacting gender diversity and broader inclusivity.